moveit/moveit.ros.org/about/index.markdown

       <div class="main-card-wrapper">
         <div class="main-card-single boarder main-card-single-padding">
             <h2>Maintainers</h2>
+            We have a stringent process for giving commit access to the code base to ensure quality.
 MoveIt maintainers, commonly referred to as “committers” in other open source projects, are the seasoned experts of the MoveIt project and the only ones who can merge pull requests.
             <div class="horizontal-line"></div>
             <div class="container-fluid">
               <div class="container">